Alejandroor11/Alejandroor11/README.md

 I am Alejandro, a frontend developer.
 I really love challenges and continuous learning.
 Most of my experience is with Angular and Node.js however, I also enjoy programming in other languages such as Python and Java.

-Skills: Angular / NodeJs / TypeScript / GraphQL / Docker / AWS
+Skills: Angular / NodeJs / TypeScript / GraphQL / Docker / AWS / Jenkins

 - 🔭 I’m currently working on V1-Insight
-- 🌱 I’m currently learning AWS developer associate certification
+- 🌱 I’m currently learning Golang